What Is Behenyl Alcohol?

-Fatty alcohols have a high molecular weight, straight chain primary alcohols derived from natural fats and oils.
-Behenyl alcohol is derived from vegetable sources (i.e. corn), but it can also be synthetically produced.
+Fatty alcohols have a high molecular weight, straight-chain primary alcohols derived from natural fats and oils.
+Behenyl alcohol is derived from vegetable sources such as corn, but it can also be synthetically produced.

-In cosmetic and skin care formulations, behenyl alcohol functions as an opacifying ingredient, thickener, emollient, and emulsifier.
+In cosmetic and skincare formulations, behenyl alcohol functions as an opacifying ingredient, thickener, emollient, and emulsifier.

 Behenyl alcohol’s thickening property allows products to achieve a more desirable, spreadable texture.
 Thus, manufacturers will add behenyl alcohol to formulations to create a thick, smooth, and creamy product.

 After topical application, behenyl alcohol forms a protective layer on the skin that helps to prevent moisture loss.
-Plus, behenyl alcohol does not leave a greasy feel after application like other emollients can.
+This helps to trap moisture in the skin, improving the hydrated appearance of the skin.
+Plus, behenyl alcohol does not leave a greasy feel after application as other emollients can.

 Similarly, behenyl alcohol functions as an emollient in hair care products, working to increase the hair’s moisture content and improve manageability.
 Behenyl alcohol can also provide slip to hair conditioners which allows you to detangle your hair better.

-The safety of behenyl alcohol has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The safety of behenyl alcohol has been assessed by the Cosmetic Ingredient Review Expert Panel.
 The CIR Expert Panel evaluated the scientific data and concluded that behenyl alcohol is safe for use in cosmetics and personal care products.